precice/precice.github.io/pages/community/precice-workshop-organization.md

 This form is typically implemented by the local organizers.
 Payments including invoices or receipts could be part of the process or separate.

-After submitting either form, the applicant should get an automatic confirmation (feature not available in some tools, e.g., Nextcloud).
+After submitting either form, the applicant should get an automatic confirmation (feature not available in some tools, e.g., Nextcloud), which includes information on how to pay the registration fee.

 On-site registration is typically not planned or advertised, but can be handled in small numbers.